Yes, It’s Safe To Have Anal Sex During Pregnancy

 Advertisement

 Pregnancy does mean there are a few extra considerations to take when it comes to anal sex.
-The first is that haemorrhoids — swollen veins in the anus and lower rectum — can be more common during pregnancy.
-"Haemorrhoids can lead to discomfort, pain, and bleeding," Driver says.
-If you do have haemorrhoids, anal sex can irritate them.
+The first is that hemorrhoids — swollen veins in the anus and lower rectum — can be more common during pregnancy.
+"Hemorrhoids can lead to discomfort, pain, and bleeding," Driver says.
+If you do have hemorrhoids, anal sex can irritate them.
 Constipation during pregnancy is also common, and can lead to anal fissures that could cause pain during anal sex.
 If you start having anal sex and you feel pain, stop.

 Next, certain anal sex positions may be difficult or uncomfortable during the third trimester of pregnancy (and the same goes for vaginal sex positions).
 Doctors advise against lying directly on your back for extended periods of time during the third trimester, so you'll want to skip or modify positions like anal missionary.
 You may also want to modify other positions to make them more comfortable.